mcclelyd/mcclelyd/README.md

 - 💻 Software Engineering Major.
 - 🧠 I’m interested in learning more about Big Data & Cloud Computing!
 - 🌱 I’m currently learning about Assembly Language, Software Architecture, Database Management, and Discrete Mathematics.
-- 📫 You can reach me via email at lydiam@iastate.edu.
+- 📫 You can reach me via email at mcclelyd@gmail.com.
 - 🌈 Pronouns: she/her/hers
 - ⚡ When I'm not coding I like to...read, be outdoors, and go to concerts!